-The purpose of this Management Review Procedure is to outline the method used at the PUG Services Corp. to evaluate the continuing suitability, adequacy and effectiveness of the Drinking Water Quality Management System.
+The purpose of this Management Review Procedure is to outline the method used within the City of Peterborough Water Services. to evaluate the continuing suitability, adequacy, and effectiveness of the Drinking Water Quality Management System.

 The scope of this procedure includes management activities, water treatment plant opearations and water distribution activities identified in the Operational Plan.